PoisotLab/ms_network_prediction/manuscript.md

 analogous data.

-Further, empirical estimation of interaction _strength_ is highly prone to bias as existing data is usually lumped together, making it difficult to differentiate the strength in per-individual interactions from the strength of a whole species interaction [@Wells2013SpeInt].
+Further, empirical estimation of interaction _strength_ is highly prone to bias as existing data are usually lumped together, thereby losing information at individual-level and making it difficult to differentiate the strength in per-individual interactions from the strength of a whole species interaction [@Wells2013SpeInt].
 Empirical estimations of interaction strength are still crucial [@Novak2008EstNon], but are a hard task to quantify in natural